Bhashini-IITJ/visualTranslation/README.md

 <img src="assets/welcome.png" width="100%">

+# Release updates:
+- [September 25, 2024] First Public Release (supports inference on datasets used using best performing baseline in the paper).

 # Inference on datasets used
 This release only supports inference on datasets used in the paper, i.e., BSTD and ICDAR 2013, and using precomputed scene text detection and recognition.
 Please follow the below instructions for inference on our VT-Real dataset.
 For detailed information for specific tasks check the [training](#training) section